soitun/BotBrowser/VALIDATION.md

 ---

-**📋 [Legal Disclaimer & Terms of Use](https://github.com/botswin/BotBrowser/blob/main/DISCLAIMER.md)** • **[Responsible Use Guidelines](https://github.com/botswin/BotBrowser/blob/main/RESPONSIBLE_USE.md)**.
+**[Legal Disclaimer & Terms of Use](https://github.com/botswin/BotBrowser/blob/main/DISCLAIMER.md)** • **[Responsible Use Guidelines](https://github.com/botswin/BotBrowser/blob/main/RESPONSIBLE_USE.md)**.
 BotBrowser is for authorized fingerprint-consistency testing and research only.